michaeljfriedman/economy-simulator/README.md

 This project simulates the economy using a simplified model.
-Our goal is to see what happens to the distribution of wealth across people and companies, the the unemployment rate, and the company survival rate, when you vary certain parameters.
+Our goal is to see what happens to the distribution of wealth across people and companies, the the unemployment rate, and the business closure rate, when you vary certain parameters.

 This README covers how the simulation is designed and how to run it.
 For